ugosan/ugosan.github.io/_posts/2018-06-01-Analyzing-Transactions-With-Elastic-Stack-Part-1.md

 _note: the `path` must be absolute_

 This input will pass along every line of the file through the filters, starting from the `beggining`.
 Logstash also keeps track of the last processed line in the csv, writing a log file specified in `sincedb_path`.
-We are probably going to be testing and debugging the pipeline, so want to set it to `NUL` to start afresh every time.
+We are probably going to be testing and debugging the pipeline, so want to set it to `/dev/null` to start afresh every time.

 ### The `csv` filter
 Once we have specificed the `input{}` there are a couple of filters we will use.
 Let's start with the `csv` filter: we should tell the names of the columns that will become field names of our documents.